From home and hearth to revolution

 Quilts and The Underground Railroad

-The abolition movement brought quilting to a heightened art form not only in the anti-slavery narratives white quilt-makers told in their stitches, but some historians believe that black slaves sewed secret codes into their coverlets to navigate the Underground Railroad.
+The abolition movement brought quilting to a heightened art form not only in the anti-slavery narratives white quilt-makers told in their stitches, but in those of black slaves and white abolitionists who sewed secret codes into their coverlets to navigate the Underground Railroad.
 Certain patterns like the Wagon Wheel, Tumbling Blocks, and Bear Paws, it is believed, contained secret messages that conveyed to slaves means of escape, routes, places of safety.
 Likewise, white quiltmakers hung certain quilt designs to indicate messages to runaway slaves.
 A Log Cabin quilt hanging in a window with a black center for the chimney hole was said to indicate a safe house.
 A variation of Jacob's Ladder gave cues as to the safe path to freedom.

 The Civil War activated women to rally for their respective causes, making quilts for wounded soldiers and hospitals.
 In the North, the U.S. Sanitary Commission called for quilts for hospitals.
 (SEE PHOTO #7).
 Their efforts were so prodigious, more than 300,000 quilts were created; one out of six Union soldiers was kept warm by a hand-sewn quilt!